roblehmann/hts_workshop2019/README.md

 Major topics to be covered: Genome assembly, Transcriptomics, Visualization and Tips/tricks.

-Please register **[here](https://www.surveymonkey.com/r/SRBQK6K)** and fill out the short pre-survey.
-The link contains a short summary of the course, pre-requisites and 7 questions that needs your response.

-**THE LAST DATE FOR REGISTRATION IS 1st AUGUST 2019.**

-Acceptance mails, course syllabus, venue and other details will be sent after the deadline.

 ## Program
 ### Sunday - 18th of August: The Tools of Computation Biology
 1. Introduction to programming basics